farhat073/react-shopping-site/DEPLOYMENT_SUMMARY.md

 ## ⚠️ Important Notes

 ### CORS Configuration
-- Your Strapi instance must allow requests from your Vercel domain
+- Supabase allows requests from your Vercel domain by default
-- Update Strapi CORS settings to include your Vercel URL
+- No additional CORS configuration needed for Supabase

-### Proxy Configuration
+### API Configuration
-- The Vite dev server proxy is **only for development**
+- The app uses Supabase for all API operations
-- In production, the app makes direct API calls to `VITE_STRAPI_URL`
+- Supabase handles authentication, database, and real-time features
 - No proxy is needed in production

 ### Build Warnings